 Oracle Connector

-The Fivetran Oracle connector allows you to sync data (tables and views) from your Oracle database to your destination.
+The Fivetran Oracle connector lets you sync data (tables and materialized views) from your Oracle database to your destination.
+Regular views (also known as virtual tables) are not supported.

 NOTE: You must have an Enterprise or Business Critical plan to use Oracle connector.